MrAlexZimmerman/Friend-Match/README.md

 # FriendFinder using Node JS, Express JS and Heroku Server
-This full-stack site will take in results from users' surveys, then compare their answers with those from other users.
-The app will then display the name and picture of the user with the best overall match.
+This full-stack site takes in results from users' surveys, then compares their answers with those from other users.
+The app then displays the name and picture of the user with the best overall match.
 ## Home Page
 ![Image of Home Page](https://github.com/rnguyen05/FriendFinder/blob/master/screenshots/homepage.jpg?raw=true)
 ## Survey